Coronavirus digest: Germany expands high-risk areas to Romania, Lithuania | DW | 03.10.2021

 Here are the latest major coronavirus developments from around the world:

 In the United States, Alaska has activated emergency crisis protocols, which will allow 20 health care facilities to ration care if needed.
-This comes as the state recorded the country’s worst COVID-19diagnosis rates in recent days, putting immense strain on its limited health care system.
+The move comes as the state recorded the country's worst COVID-19 diagnosis rates in recent days, putting immense strain on its limited health care system.

 The decision covers three facilities where an emergency protocol was already activated, including the state's largest hospital, Providence Alaska Medical Center in Anchorage.

-Thousands of people across Brazil's major cities took to the streets on Saturday to protest President Jair Bolsonaro's handling of the coronavirus crisis.
+Thousands of people across major cities in Brazil took to the streets on Saturday to protest President Jair Bolsonaro's handling of the coronavirus crisis.
 Nearly 600,000 people have died of the disease in the country.

-English football club Liverpool’s manager Jürgen Klopp said refusing to the vaccine was like drink-driving, as such actions could endanger other people.
+Jürgen Klopp, manager of English football club Liverpool, has said refusing the vaccine was like drunken driving, as such actions could endanger other people.

-"We all probably were in a situation where we had a beer or two and thought we still could drive but (because of) the law, we are not allowed to drive so we don't drive," the former Borussia Dortmund boss explained.
+"We all probably were in a situation where we had a beer or two and thought we still could drive but [because of] the law, we are not allowed to drive so we don't drive," explained the former Borussia Dortmund boss.

 "But this law is not there for protecting me when I drink two beers and want to drive, it's for protecting all the other people because I'm drunk and we accept that as a law."